EyeLoveKnots

 May 8, 2021

-This is a free crochet pattern for how to crochet a quick and easy floral gift card holder that also works great as a tea bag pocket.
+This is a free crochet pattern for how to crochet a quick and easy floral gift card holder that also works great as a tea bag pocket or for small gifts and treats.
 It’s worked in a small amount of yarn making it perfect for those scraps in your stash!

 This post contains affiliate links for Etsy and WeCrochet.
 If you make a purchase by clicking on them, I make a small commission at no extra cost to you.
 Thanks for your support!